Saddam Hussein: Execution

-Saddam was hanged on the first day of Eid ul-Adha, 30 December 2006, despite his wish to be executed by firing squad (which he argued was the lawful military capital punishment, citing his military position as the commander-in-chief of the Iraqi military).
-The execution was carried out at Camp Justice, an Iraqi army base in Kadhimiya, a neighborhood of northeast Baghdad.
+Saddam was executed by hanging on the first day of Eid ul-Adha, 30 December 2006, despite his request to be executed by firing squad, which he argued was the most appropriate method due to his role as commander-in-chief of the Iraqi military.
+The execution was carried out at Camp Justice, an Iraqi army base in Baghdad's Kadhimiya neighborhood.

-Saudi Arabia condemned Iraqi authorities for carrying on with the execution on a holy day.
+Saudi Arabia condemned the Iraqi authorities for carrying out the execution on a holy day.
 A presenter from the Al-Ikhbariya television station officially stated: "There is a feeling of surprise and disapproval that the verdict has been applied during the holy months and the first days of Eid al-Adha.
 Leaders of Islamic countries should show respect for this blessed occasion ... not demean it."

-Video of the execution was recorded on a mobile phone and his captors could be heard insulting Saddam.
-The video was leaked to electronic media and posted on the Internet within hours, becoming the subject of global controversy.
+An unofficial video of the execution was recorded on a mobile phone and his captors could be heard insulting Saddam.
+The execution video was leaked and widely circulated online within hours, sparking global controversy.
 It was later claimed by the head guard at the tomb where his remains lay that Saddam's body had been stabbed six times after the execution.
 Saddam's demeanor while being led to the gallows has been discussed by two witnesses, Iraqi Judge Munir Haddad and Iraqi national security adviser Mowaffak al-Rubaie.
-The accounts of the two witnesses are contradictory as Haddad describes Saddam as being strong in his final moments whereas al-Rubaie says Saddam was clearly afraid.
+The accounts of the two witnesses are contradictory as Haddad describes Saddam as being strong in his final moments whereas al-Rubaie says Saddam was clearly afraid, but the common view is not of the latter.
+Not long before the execution, Saddam's lawyers released his last letter.

-Saddam's last words during the execution, "May God’s blessings be upon Muhammad and his household.
+Saddam spoke his last words during the execution, "May God's blessings be upon Muhammad and his household.
 And may God hasten their appearance and curse their enemies."
-Then one of the crowd repeatedly said the name of the Iraqi Shiite cleric, Moqtada Al-Sadr.
+Then one of the crowd repeatedly said the name of the Iraqi Shi'a cleric Muqtada al-Sadr.
 Saddam laughed and later said, "Do you consider this manhood?"
 The crowd shouted, "go to Hell."
 Saddam replied, "To the hell that is Iraq!?"
 Again, one of the crowd asked those who shouted to keep quiet for God.
-Saddam Hussein started recitation of final Muslim prayers, "I bear witness that there is no god but Allah and I testify that Muhammad is the Messenger of Allah."
-One of the crowd shouted, "The tyrant [dictator] has collapsed!"
-Saddam said, "May God’s blessings be upon Muhammad and his household (family)".
-He recited the shahada one and a half times, as while he was about to say ‘Muhammad’ on the second shahada, the trapdoor opened, cutting him off mid-sentence.
+Saddam started recitation of final Muslim prayers, "I bear witness that there is no god but Allah and I testify that Muhammad is the Messenger of Allah."
+One of the crowd shouted, "The tyrant has collapsed!"
+Saddam said, "May God's blessings be upon Muhammad and his household".
+He recited the shahada one and a half times, as while he was about to say 'Muhammad' on the second shahada, the trapdoor opened, cutting him off mid-sentence.
 The rope broke his neck, killing him instantly.

-Not long before the execution, Saddam's lawyers released his last letter.

 A second unofficial video, apparently showing Saddam's body on a trolley, emerged several days later.
-It sparked speculation that the execution was carried out incorrectly as Saddam Hussein had a gaping hole in his neck.
+It sparked speculation that the execution was carried out incorrectly as Saddam had a gaping hole in his neck.